christianricci/tricorder-toolkit/README.md

-# Welcome to the Tripcorder "Desktop Toolkit"
+# Welcome to the Tricorder "Desktop Toolkit"

 Called Tricorder in reference to the multi-purpose tool from the Star Trek TV series.
 This tool will help you perform tasks in your desktop much smarter.